KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 > 💡 **Tip:** If there is a BF16 version for mmproj, choose it, it is better than F16.

-Example for `Qwen3.6-35B-A3B-Q4_K_M`
+Examples:

-This model not fit in my 16 Gb VRAM.
+This model not fit in 16 Gb VRAM.
 Settings for `n_cpu_moe` offloading:

 > 💡 **Tip:** `use_mmap = false` - Provides better speed, but the model may take longer to load, it needs to be tested.